iamruicarvalho/LDTS-Snake-Game/README.md

 ### GAME DESCRIPTION

 > The SnakeGame is a basic classic game, where the goal is to be able to capture as much food as you can for the snake and every time the snake eats it, its size grows by one, making the game harder and harder as the game progresses.
-In the version we 've created, there are 3 levels of difficulty in the single player mode.
+In the version we 've created, there are 3 levels of difficulty.
 > This project was developed by Cristiano Rocha (up202108183@fe.up.pt), Rui Carvalho (up202108807@fe.up.pt) and Guilherme Ribeiro (up202108731@fe.up.pt) in the context of a practical work on the subject of LDTS at FEUP (Faculdade de Engenharia da Universidade do Porto).

 ### IMPLEMENTED FEATURES